- Home >

 Why can’t a 30 or 40 thousand level course count towards my “development” (2nd theology) requirement?

 All Notre Dame graduates are expected to have a good grasp of fundamental issues of Christian theology.
 Therefore, they must all take Foundations and a course that deals with the “development” of a major theme of Christian theology across time or across schools, i.e. a development (2xxxx) course.
 Upper level (3x and above) courses deal with more specialized topics and can only be taken after the university requirements have been fulfilled.

 How is theology different from religious studies?

-Theology begins with faith – and not some vague faith but faith in Jesus Christ as we know him as revealed to us in the Bible and Sacred Tradition (i.e. the teaching of the Church).
+Theology begins with faith—not some vague faith, but faith in Jesus Christ as revealed to us in the Bible and Sacred Tradition (i.e. the teaching of the Church).
 According to theology, a rich faith helps our ability to reason well, and reasoning well helps our faith.
-Religious studies courses proceed with the conviction that there is no divine revelation – or that perhaps there is divine revelation but that faith in this revelation should not be part of an academic course.
+Religious studies courses proceed with the conviction that there is no divine revelation—or that perhaps there is divine revelation but faith in this revelation should not be part of an academic course.